cdzombak/thingshub/README.md

 * Sync milestones as projects, creating them within the area or within Next; apply name, description, due date, tags as necessary.
 Mark closed milestones as complete, missing ones as cancelled, open ones as todo.
 * Find all local tasks for this project; in toSync list
-* For each remote task, update/create.
+* For each open remote task assigned to me, update/create/mark for review.
 Set name, state (todo, complete), tags.
 Move to proper area/project.
 Remove extant ones from toSync list.
+* For each todo left in toSync, fetch it from the API.
+If it was unassigned to me, or otherwise is gone, cancel.
+If it was closed, complete.
+Mark for review.
 * Descriptions are set to the URL on creation, but never modified.
-* Cancel anything left in toSync; mark for review.

 ### PR Handling: